coffeetycoon/Coffee-Tycoon/README.md

 ## Future Updates

-### v1.8 – Notifications & UI Tweaks
+### v1.8 – Gains and Grains
 - Add notifications for **new Achievements and Upgrade Packs**
 - Notification for upgrade or achievement disappear after buying upgrade or claiming rewards
 - Remove achievement emojis for a cleaner look
 - Notifications for that show up on right side of screen, will not overlap (meaning that if 2 notifications show up, the older one will move down and newer one on top, cooldown for it disappearing will not change)

+### v1.9 - Riches and Reaches
 - Number of unclaimed achievements under a pack will be removed, but the red indicator dot on the pack will remain
+- Achievements for coffee collection will scale to 1 quintillion coffee
+- Achievements for shop item collection will scale to 5000 items
+- New achievement pack, upgrades collection, achievement for 10% of upgrades, then 20% and so on until 100% of upgrades

-### v1.9 – Shop 2.0
+### v1.10 – A Whole Latte Trade
 - Progressive unlocking of shop items
 - Add new shop items beyond Coffee Franchise
 - Add bulk buying options (×1, ×10, ×100)
   - Notifications like “Bought 10× Barista”
 - Add ability to **sell shop items**

-### v1.10 - Ambiance and Info
+### v1.11 - A Latte Noise
 - Coffee cup animation (cups fall based on click/CPS output)
 - Turn the CPS into a button that opens a window showing a breakdown of CPS contributions (percent and number)
 - Looping Background Music: TBD
 - Generic sound effect for buttons
 - Affordable upgrades notifications

-### v1.11 Settings
+### v1.12 Pick Your Brew
 - Settings Button
   - Notifications for affordable upgrades (toggle)
   - Background Music toggle and SFX toggle
 - Export/Import save system using save strings
 - Erase progress option

-### v1.12 Golden Upgrades Part 1
+### v1.13 Golds and Grains
  Golden Coffee can buy **Golden Upgrades**
   - Loses production boost but gains stronger buffs
   - Golden Upgrades (New Pack) - Will not reset after prestige, is permanent upgrade: